dev-2null/ADCollector/README.md

     7. RODC (group that administers the RODC)
 ##### v 1.1.3:
     1. Fixed SPN scanning result, privilege accounts group membership
-    2. Add Enumeration for: Password does not expire accounts; User accounts with SPN set; Kerberos Policy; Interesting ACLs enumeration for the domain object, resolving GUIDs
+    2. Password does not expire accounts; User accounts with SPN set;
+    3. Kerberos Policy
+    4. Interesting ACLs enumeration for the domain object, resolving GUIDs
-    3. DC info is back
+    5. DC info is back
 ##### v 1.1.4:
     1. Some bugs are killed and some details are improved
     2. SPN scanning is now optional
-    3. Add Enumeration for: GPP cpassword in SYSVOL/Cache; Interesting ACLs on GPOs; Interesting descriptions on user objects; Effective GPOs on user/computer; Unusual DCSync accounts, Sensitive & not delegate accounts; Restricted groups
+    3. GPP cpassword in SYSVOL/Cache
+    4. Interesting ACLs on GPOs; Interesting descriptions on user objects;
+    5. Unusual DCSync accounts; Sensitive & not delegate accounts
+    6. Effective GPOs on user/computer
+    7. Restricted groups

 ## Project
 For more information (current progress/Todo list/etc) about this tool, you can visit my [project page](https://github.com/dev-2null/ADCollector/projects/1)